sourcegraph/about/blogposts/2021/how-to-not-break-a-search-engine-or-what-i-learned-about-unglamorous-engineering.md

 ## New capabilities while steadily transitioning the old

 Sourcegraph supports more combinations of operators now.
 And nothing outright broke in order to get there.
-And to be clear, I did more than rewriting and testing parsers in that six-month time frame.
-There were frequent updates in releases that customers could enable along the way, with a safe fallback to disable new functionality.
+In hindsight, did I go overboard on some parts and would I have done things differently?
+In short, no.  New functionality was rolled out iteratively and quickly in phases that users could freely try along the way.
 I also enabled new implementations on our dogfood instance as things matured.
 The core implementation probably took only two or three months, but crossing the point of no return and removing the fallback was a slow and thorough process.
-There's more to tweak, but when the previous code was finally dropped, it felt good and it felt right.
+If I sensed that excessive testing was stunting progress and delaying the planned timeline, I might feel differently, but I never got that sense.
+And to be clear, I did more than rewriting and testing parsers in that six-month time frame, but that's off-topic.
+Our current state isn't perfect, there's more to tweak — but when the previous code was finally dropped, it wasn't one of those typical anxiety-inducing rushes to hit a deadline.
+It felt good and it felt right.

-## Developer tools reduce unglamorous effort

-While building the new parser I ran countless searches and constantly jumped around the codebase to figure out how things interacted.
-It made me realize that developer tools like code search are really just empowering me to do unglamorous engineering more effectively.
-That's a very, very good thing.
-Of course tools like code search aren't exclusive to humdrum work, but I wonder how much value developers ultimately derive from tools that reduce unglamorous effort.
-I bet it's substantial.
-Refactoring and rewriting, searching for dependency versions and updating them—this _is_ the stuff of unglamorous engineering.
-But maybe because the nature of the work is so unseen, so is the value behind the developer tools that power it.

 ## In closing: Unglamorous engineering and you